s5k6/shelltalk/README.md

     35959 read(0, "", 131072)               = 0
     …

+The newly loaded program cat(1) started its live in an environment with correctly set up file descriptors.
+Hence, the shell did not communicate file contents to/from cat(1), but rather handed the open file descriptors to it.

-The shell collects the child's exit code.
+After copying, the shell collects the child's exit code.

     …
     35958 <... wait4 resumed>…, 0, NULL) = 35959